Think you need to know everything about peer-to-peer lending in order to invest successfully? Think again.

 2. Learn a little about Credit by downloading your own credit report.
 FICO is a credit scoring model and it has advantages and disadvantages.
 It's easy to learn what some of them are by getting a copy of your own credit report and seeing what you can do to increase your own score.
 Not all 720 FICO scores are created equal and understanding this can lead to better loan selection

 3. Spread your risk by putting a little bit of money in many loans.
 The minimum is $25 per loan and while I don't do that, it's smart in the beginning to spread out your borrower risk over many loans and it increases the likelihood of positive returns.

-Expert Bio: Stu Lustman is the brain behind the peer-to-peer lending information resource at p2plendingexpert.com, he's also a Commercial Finance professional and a lifer in Finance.
+Expert Bio: Stu Lustman is the brain behind the peer-to-peer lending and how to get a loan with no credit information resources at p2plendingexpert.com, he's also a Commercial Finance professional and a lifer in Finance.
 For the last 10 years, he has specialized in Equipment Finance including running his own small broker business and contracting out his services for Commercial Credit Analysis to larger companies that need equipment finance deals analyzed for risk.
 Before that Mr.Lustman did financial modeling of public companies to determine business value as a trading tool in the markets through stocks and options.

 Here are the top 3 peer-to-peer lending tips James shared with TLM...-------------------------------------------Top of Page

 2. Use back-testing to make sure you're generating positive alpha.
 You don't want average lending club/prosper returns (7%ish) if you can get 12%ish relatively easily.
 While back-testing makes no promises about the future, if the future resembles the past you'll have positive alpha.

 3. Figure out a way to automate the process.
 I haven't even logged into Lending Club in months.
 If you have to buy and sell every $25 security manually, it simply isn't worth your time.